-Welcome to “Dear Dana”, our weekly column to give you career and workplace advice/coaching.
+Welcome to “Dear Dana”, our regular column to give you career and workplace advice/coaching.
 Please write in and tell me about a career challenge or frustration you’re facing at the office! – Dana Theus

 Dear Dana, I am updating my resume to apply for jobs and I read your article about speaking accomplishment.
 I liked your advice and will apply it to how I manage my time in the future, but I want to ask for more clarification on how I should put my greatest accomplishment examples on my resume.
 My job is almost all in teams that are matrixed with other groups.
 I lead contract compliance teams and I work with just about every group in the company, but the other people actually DO the work in their areas.
 I’m just coordinating them to make sure they’re in compliance.
 So I know what my tasks are, coordinating these groups and updating status reports, but I’m not sure what my accomplishments are, since they actually accomplish the contract items.
 Any advice for how to include accomplishments on my resume? – Confused in Chillicothe